egcharchi/yolo/explanation.md

 ## This is the explanation file for the IP assignment
-IP03 Requires us to make use of Ansible and Vagrant to be able to launch the application.
+IP04 Requires us to deploy our application as run in IP02 on Google Kubernetes Engine..
 More Details after IP02 content below.
 ## Image Choices - Not more than 400mb, pushed to dockerhub
 Chose the official node/alpine image as it was small, and the official mongo image for the db container
 ## Docker Directives